nathanjsweet/nathanjsweet.github.io/_posts/2017-02-01-build-linux-for-virtualbox.md

 doesn't require direct access to any hardware (though you can give VirtualBox direct access to a USB device).

 The benefits of installing a custom kernel on a VM are manifold.
 The most compelling, in my opinion, is that you don't have to worry about messing up your system, so you have freedom to really experiment.
-If you build for a VM you can really experiment with the kernel and do things that might break the machine.

 1. Go ahead and [download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads).